Phase 1 Of Tactical Fitness:

 Phase 3 - Active Duty Member in the Tactical Professions

 Each of these phases are different and many people get lost and not fully prepared for the journey if not enough time is spent in each of the phases as you start training for the tactical professions.

-The Big Idea Behind This Phase 1 Of Tactical Fitness Is:
+This Phase One Of Tactical Fitness Is:

 Crush The PT Test The First Time You Take It Officially And Show The Recruiters You Are A Serious Candidate / Recruit.